mostaphaRoudsari/ladybug-primer/text/components/Thermal_Comfort_Indices.md

 ![](../../images/components/Thermal_Comfort_Indices.png)

-Use this component to calculate different thermal comfort indices
+Use this component to calculate various thermal comfort indices: ------ - HI (Heat Index) - humidex (humidity index) - DI (Discomfort Index) - WCI (Wind Chill Index) - WCT (Wind Chill Temperature) - WBGT (Wet-Bulb Globe Temperature) indoors - WBGT (Wet-Bulb Globe Temperature) outdoors - TE (Effective Temperature) - AT (Apparent Temperature) - TS (Thermal Sensation) - ASV (Actual Sensation Vote) - MRT (Mean Radiant Temperature) - Iclp (Predicted Insulation Index Of Clothing) - HR (Heart Rate) - DhRa (Dehydration Risk) - PET (Physiological Equivalent Temperature) - THI (Temperature Humidity Index) - PHS (Predicted Heat Strain) -

 #### Inputs
 * ##### comfortIndex [Required]
-Choose one of the comfort indices: 0 - HI (Heat Index) 1 - humidex (humidity index) 2 - DI (Discomfort Index) 3 - WCI (Wind Chill Index) 4 - WCT (Wind Chill Temperature) 5 - WBGT (Wet-Bulb Globe Temperature) indoors 6 - WBGT (Wet-Bulb Globe Temperature) outdoors 7 - TE (Effective Temperature) 8 - AT (Apparent Temperature) 9 - TS (Thermal Sensation) 10 - ASV (Actual Sensation Vote) 11 - MRT (Mean Radiant Temperature) 12 - Iclp (Predicted Insulation Index Of Clothing) 13 - HR (Heart Rate) 14 - DhRa (Dehydration Risk)
+Choose one of the comfort indices: 0 - HI (Heat Index) 1 - humidex (humidity index) 2 - DI (Discomfort Index) 3 - WCI (Wind Chill Index) 4 - WCT (Wind Chill Temperature) 5 - WBGT (Wet-Bulb Globe Temperature) indoors 6 - WBGT (Wet-Bulb Globe Temperature) outdoors 7 - TE (Effective Temperature) 8 - AT (Apparent Temperature) 9 - TS (Thermal Sensation) 10 - ASV (Actual Sensation Vote) 11 - MRT (Mean Radiant Temperature) 12 - Iclp (Predicted Insulation Index Of Clothing) 13 - HR (Heart Rate) 14 - DhRa (Dehydration Risk) 15 - PET (Physiological Equivalent Temperature) for temperate climates 16 - PET (Physiological Equivalent Temperature) for tropical and subtropical humid climates 17 - THI (Temperature Humidity Index) 18 - PHS (Predicted Heat Strain)
 * ##### location [Required]
-Input data from Ladybug's "Import epw" "location" output, or create your own location data with Ladybug's "Construct Location" component
+Input data from Ladybug's "Import epw" "location" output, or create your own location data with Ladybug's "Construct Location" component.
 * ##### dryBulbTemperature [Required]
-Hourly Dry Bulb Temperature (air temperature), in Celsius
+Air temperature.
+Input a single value or a whole list from "Import epw" component's "dryBulbTemperature" output. - In Celsius degrees (°C).
+* ##### meanRadiantTemperature [Optional]
+An average temperature of the surfaces that surround the analysis location.
+For indoor conditions or outdoor in-shade, it should be equal to air temperature.
+So just input the same data you inputted to "_dryBulbTemperature". - If nothing supplied, it will be calculated for outdoor conditions (both in-shade and out-shade). - In Celsius degrees (°C).
 * ##### dewPointTemperature [Optional]
-Hourly Dew Point Temperature, in Celsius If not supplied, it will be calculated from dryBulbTemperature and relativeHumidity
+Dew point temperature.
+Input a single value or a whole list from "Import epw" component's "dewPointTemperature" output. - If not supplied, it will be calculated from _dryBulbTemperature and relativeHumidity_ data. - In Celsius degrees (°C).
-* ##### relativeHumidity [Required]
+* ##### relativeHumidity [Optional]
-Hourly Relative Humidity, in percent (from 0% to 110%)
+Relative humidity.
+Input a single value or a whole list from "Import epw" component's "relativeHumidity" output. - If not supplied 50% will be used as a default (indoor conditions). - In percent (from 0% to 110%).
 * ##### windSpeed [Optional]
-Hourly Wind Speed, in meters/second If not supplied, default value of 0.3 m/s is used.
+Wind speed at 1.1 meters height from analysis surface (height of standing person’s gravity center).
+It can be a single value or a list of values.
+Take the "windSpeed" output from "Import epw" component and plug it to "Wind Speed Calculator" component's "_windSpeed_tenMeters" input.
+Set the "heightAboveGround_" input to "1.1".
+Then plug in the data from "Wind Speed Calculator" component's "windSpeedAtHeight" output to this component's "windSpeed_" input.
+In this way we converted the 10 meter wind speed from the .epw file to required 1.1m. - If not supplied, default value of 0.3 m/s is used (meaning: the analysis is conducted in outdoor no wind conditions, or indoor conditions). - In meters/second.
 * ##### globalHorizontalRadiation [Optional]
-Total amount of direct and diffuse solar radiation received on a horizontal surface, in Wh/m2.
-If not supplied, default value of 0 Wh/m2 is used.
+Total amount of direct and diffuse solar radiation that an analysis person received.
+Use the "globalHorizontalRadiation" data from Ladybug's "Import epw" component for analysis without shading.
+For analysis with shading included, use the "shadedSolarRadiationPerHour" output from "Sunpath shading" component instead. - If not supplied, default value of 0 Wh/m2 will be used (meaning: the analysis is conducted in outdoor in shade conditions, or indoor conditions). - In Wh/m2.
 * ##### totalSkyCover [Optional]
-Amount of sky dome in tenths covered by clouds or obscuring phenomena, in tenths of coverage (from 1 to 10).
+Amount of sky dome covered by clouds.
+Input a single value or a whole list from "Import epw" component's "totalSkyCover" output.
+It ranges from from 1 to 10.
 For example: 1 is 1/10 covered.
-10 is total coverage (10/10).
-If not supplied, dfault value of 8 (8/10) is used.
+10 is total coverage (10/10). - If not supplied 6/10 will be used (cloud coverage of temperate humid climate). - In tenths of sky cover.
-* ##### metabolicRate [Optional]
-Input metabolic rate in mets.
-If not supplied 2.32 will be used as default value Here are some of the examples of metabolic rates mets based on activity: Activity - met ------------------- Reclining  - 0.8 Seating - 1.0 Car driving - 1.2 Sedentary activity (office, dwelling, school, laboratory) - 1.2 Standing - 1.2 Standing (light activity: shopping, laboratory, light industry) - 1.6 Standing (medium activity: shop assistant, domestic work) - 2.0 Walking (5 km/h) - 3.4 ...
-Washing dishes standing - 2.5 Domestic work (raking leaves on the lawn) - 2.9 Domestic work (washing by hand and ironing) - 2.9 Iron and steel (ramming the mould with a pneumatic hammer) - 3.0 Building industry (brick laying) - 2.2 Building industry (forming the mould) - 3.1 Building industry (loading a wheelbarrow with stones and mortar) - 4.7 Forestry (cutting with chainsaw) - 3.5 Forestry (working with an axe) - 8.5 Agriculture (digging with a spade) - 6.5 ...
-Volleyball - 4.0 Golf - 5.0 Softball - 5.0 Gymnastics - 5.5 Aerobic Dancing - 6.0 Swimming - 6.0 Ice skating - 6.2 Bicycling (15 km/h) - 4.0 Bicycling (20km/h) - 6.2 Skiing (9 km/h) - 7.0 Backpacking - 7.0 Basketball - 7.0 Handball - 8.0 Hockey - 8.0 Racquetball - 8.0 Soccer - 8.0 Running (8 km/h) - 8.5 Running (15km/h) - 9.5
-* ##### age [Optional]
-An age of the person.
-This input is only important for HR (Heart Rate) index.
-If not supplied, default value of 30 will be used.
-* ##### gender [Optional]
-Input 0 or "male"  or  1 or "female".
-This input is only important for HR (Heart Rate) index.
-If not supplied, "male" will be used as a default value.
-* ##### acclimated [Optional]
+* ##### bodyCharacteristics [Optional]
-Input True if person in subject is acclimatized, or False if it's not.
-This input is only important for DhRa (Dehydration risk).
-If no value is supplied, False (unacclimated) will be used by default.
+A list of body characteristics in the following order: age, sex, height, weight, bodyPosition, clothingInsulation, acclimated, metabolicRate, activityDuration.
+Use Ladybug's "Body Characteristics" component to generate it. - If not supplied, the following default values will be used: -- 30 - age "male" - sex 175 - height in centimeters 75 - weight in kilograms "standing" - bodyPosition None (clothingInsulation - "None" means that it will be calculated based on air temperature) 37 - clothingAlbedo in % (for medium colored clothes) "unacclimated" - acclimated 2.32 - metabolicRate in mets (2.32 corresponds to walking 4km/h) 480 - activityDuration in minutes
 * ##### HOY [Optional]
-An hour of the year for which you would like to calculate thermal indices.
-This must be a value between 1 and 8760.
-This input will override the analysisPeriod_ input below.
+An hour (or hours) of the year for which you would like to calculate thermal indices.
+These hours must be a value between 1 and 8760.
+This input will override the analysisPeriod_ input below. - If not supplied, this input will be ignored.
 * ##### analysisPeriod [Optional]
-An optional analysis period from the Analysis Period component.
+An optional analysis period from the "Analysis Period" component. - If not supplied, the whole year period will be used as an analysis period.
 * ##### runIt [Required]
 ...